Y9807/ergo-uikit/docs/ui-platform.md

 challenging adventure.
 - There is not BouncyCastle port, which will require reseach and evaluation of elliptic curve and hashing libraries.
+- Desktop support is based on [Electron](https://www.electronjs.org/) which has its own security concerns.

 ## Conclusion